kalabox/kalabox/docs/index.md

 Getting Started
 ---------------

-Kalabox ships as native installer packages for Windows, OSX, Debian and Fedora.
+Kalabox ships as native installer packages for Windows, macOS, Debian and Fedora.
 Officially supported versions are available on our [releases page](https://github.com/kalabox/kalabox/releases).
 To get informed of new Kalabox releases and project updates we encourage you to [sign up for our newsletter](http://www.kalabox.io/).

 Once you've [installed Kalabox](http://docs.kalabox.io/en/stable/users/install/#installation) you should have...